-Wake County Public Health encourages everyone ages 5 and older to get a COVID-19 vaccine – it’s safe and easier than ever.
-There are three vaccines available, free of charge: : Pfizer-BioNTech (ages 12+) En español, Moderna (ages 18+) En español, and Johnson & Johnson (ages 18+) En español.
-Appointments for boosters of ALL three of these brands are now available at ALL sites.
-Appointments are now open for kids ages 5 to 11.
-View details here!
+Wake County Public Health encourages everyone 6 months and older to get a COVID-19 vaccine and stay up-to-date – it’s safe and easier than ever.
+There are four vaccines available, free of charge: Pfizer-BioNTech (ages 6m+) En español, Moderna (ages 6m+) En español, Novavax (ages 18+) En español. and Johnson & Johnson (ages 18+) En español.

-Wake County Public Health has five vaccination locations throughout the county open six days a week, including weekends and evening hours.
-All clinics are administering first, second, and booster shots, as well as additional shots for those with weakened immune systems.
+Wake County Public Health has five vaccination locations throughout the county open five days a week, including evening hours.
+All clinics are administering first, second, and booster shots for all ages, as well as additional shots for those with weakened immune systems.

 Make an appointment